tilas01/arch-guides-all/Arch/Dual boot Arch Linux with Windows.md

-#### Created by tilas01 on GitHub
+#### Created by tilas01[www.github.com/tilas01] on GitHub
-Do not remove my credit if sharing please.
+Do not remove my credit if sharing, modifying or publishing anything I wrote please.

+With the above aside lets get started!
 I hope this or any of my other guides can help you!

 # Dual boot Arch Linux with Windows 10/11 (UEFI)